Effects of Service-Learning in Foreign and Second Language Courses

-This edited volume brings together several original studies that critically examine the quantitative and qualitative effects of service-learning (SL) on foreign and second learning, and its impact on communities, learners, pre-service teacher candidates, and faculty-researchers.
+This edited volume brings together several original studies that critically examine the quantitative and qualitative effects of service-learning (SL) on foreign and second language learning, and its impact on communities, learners, pre-service teacher candidates, and faculty-researchers.

-The book focuses on two key aspects: innovative SL methodologies that seek to develop linguistic and cultural competencies and empirical investigations on the SL eﬀects on all stakeholders.
+The book focuses on two key aspects: Innovative SL methodologies that seek to develop linguistic and cultural competencies and empirical investigations on the SL eﬀects on all stakeholders.